-Note: Place the Central Triangle Coal/Pebble slightly forward to cover the joint in the Front Matrix j.
-For Coals Layout k.
-For Coals Layout.
+Note: Place the Central Triangle Coal slightly forward to cover the joint in the Front Matrix's k.
+Coals Layout

-Fit 1 Large Coal in the Centre of the Fuel Bed.
+Fit 1off Oblong 'D' Large Coal in the Centre of the Fuel Bed.
+Pull the coal slightly forward to create a gap behind the coal.